-This research has recently been published in the peer reviewed journal Blood Advances.
-The publication titled ‘IBL-202 is synergistic with venetoclax in CLL under in vitro conditions that mimic the tumor microenvironment’ can be accessed here.
+This research has recently been published in the peer-reviewed journal Blood Advances.
+The publication titled ‘IBL-202 is synergistic with venetoclax in CLL under in vitro conditions that mimic the tumour microenvironment can be accessed here.

 Chronic lymphocytic leukemia (CLL) is a type of cancer that is characterised by the over proliferation of white blood cells (called lymphocytes) in the peripheral blood, lymph nodes and bone marrow.
 CLL mainly affects older adults and accounts for about one-third of all leukemia cases.
 Despite significant advances in treatment, CLL remains an incurable disease.
 A growing body of evidence suggests CLL cells may adapt to, survive and even proliferate under hypoxic conditions of the tumour microenvironment.
 Further, deletions or mutations of TP53 remain strongly associated with poor clinical outcomes and treatment response rates in CLL.
 New treatment options which are effective under these conditions are required.

 The published results show strong synergy between IBL-202 and venetoclax (Venclexta® - AbbVie) against primary CLL and OSU-CLL cells, irrespective of TP53 aberrations, evident under in vitro conditions that mimic the tumour microenvironment.
 The mechanisms of the synergy between IBL-202 and venetoclax include attenuation of AKT, BAD, and NF-kB phosphorylation, downregulation of Bcl-xL levels, and increase in the Noxa/Mcl-1 ratio.
 The results support the potential of the combination of IBL-202 and venetoclax as a highly effective treatment option, especially for CLL patients with high-risk disease.